deeptools/deepTools/docs/content/list_of_tools.rst

 -  ``samFlagExclude``

-This isn't quite what we want, although it seems to get closest:

-    **If you know that your files will be strongly affected by the filtering of duplicates or reads of low quality, you should consider removing those reads *before* using bamCoverage or bamCompare as the filtering by deepTools is done *after* the scaling factors are calculated!**

-I thought this should do the trick:

 .. warning::  If you know that your files will be strongly affected by the filtering of duplicates or reads of low quality, you should consider removing